 The student is responsible for providing satisfactory evidence to the instructor to substantiate the reason for the absence.
 The specifics of what constitutes an excused absence are available at http://student-rules.tamu.edu/rule07.
 The fact that these are university-excused absences does not relieve the student from responsibility for prior notification and documentation.
 Failure to notify and/or document properly may result in an unexcused absence.
 Falsification of documentation is a violation of the Honor Code.
-Documentation has to be provided in print to the professor during regular class hours, not by email.
+Documentation based on print to the professor during regular class hours, not by email.